pudly/schmopera-hugo/content/articles/art-imitating-life-pat-emilia.md

 ---
-title: "Art imitating life: Pat & Emilia"
+title: "Art imitating life: Pat &amp; Emilia"
 ---

 ## Can you tell us about the performance history of *Pat & Emilia*?